DLBPointon/DLBPointon/README.md

 - Snakemake.
 For a universioty project, I wrote a variant annotation pipeline using Illumina data.

 - Nextflow DSL2.
 I am currently working on translating the Snakemake annotation pipeline into Nextflow for wider adoption at Sanger in the DTOL project, This will be using the nf-core production guidelines, allowing for "plug and play" functionality.

+- I have also aided in the building of TeloSearch and TreeVal (NF-core standard), both of which are DSL2 pipelines in use at Sanger.

 </details>